Fighter Attack: Plot

 Just after World War II, American Steve Pitt (Sterling Hayden) seeks out Father Paolo (David Leonard) at an Italian village.
 A new priest tells him Paolo was executed by the Germans.
 Steve recalls the events of 1944, when as a fighter pilot in Corsica, he flew on a last mission over Italy because his friend Captain George Peterson failed to complete his assignment: to blast a tunnel leading to a German ammunition dump.
 Steve is shot down, however, and parachutes into enemy-held Italy.
 Getting help from Nina (Joy Page), a young Italian partisan, she brings him to Bruno (J. Carrol Naish), the local partisan leader.

 Bruno is afraid of Nazi retaliation if Steve is found with them.
 When he finds the tunnel, Steve, with Nina's help, convinces the others, including village priest Father Paolo, to help him destroy it.
 Father Paolo reveals that he has been hiding George Patterson.
-Before the attack can take place, jealous partisan Aldo (Arthur Caruso) betrays the band to the Germans because Steve is in love with Nina, but is killed himself.
+Before the attack can take place, jealous partisan Aldo (Anthony Caruso) betrays the band to the Germans because Steve is in love with Nina, but is killed himself.
 The group escapes an ambush and retreats to their cabin hideout.

 The next morning, while Steve and George prepare to blow up the tunnel, American aircraft overhead are alerted to its location when Steve lights a flare.
 While the aircraft bomb the ammunition dump, the Italians attack a German artillery unit, turning the guns on the tunnel, destroying it, but Bruno is killed.
 Father Paolo and others help Steve and George escape in a small boat, with Steve promising to come back for Nina.
 As Steve ends his story, the new priest show him that Nina is still alive; the two lovers kiss and embrace.